 E13 Ducklings and ducks must be maintained in a thermally comfortable environment for their age according to the breeder guidelines at all times.
 Auditor note: The ducks must not show signs of being too cold or too hot.
 O Yes O No O N/A /10 E14 Auditor Evaluation of Ammonia Levels As measured by the auditor, ammonia levels at the height of the ducklings or ducks at multiple locations in the house must not exceed 25 parts per million at any location.
-Auditor note: measure ammonia levels at the height of the ducks at a minimum of 5 random locations in the house.
-At no location should the ammonia exceed 25 ppm.
-Measured max ammonia in PPM (must be ≤ 25 ppm) Average house ammonia in PPM O Yes O No O N/A /25
+O Yes O No O N/A /25